The Freedom Singers: Notable songs

 The movement songs were mostly updated traditional African-American spirituals.
 Two gospel songs-"I'll Overcome Someday", composed by Rev. Charles Albert Tindley and "If My Jesus Wills" composed by Louise Shropshire between 1932 and 1942—provided the basis for "We Shall Overcome", which has been called the movement's anthem.
 The song was sung by labor organizers in the 1940s, and by folk singer Pete Seeger, who changed the refrain "I will overcome" to "We shall overcome".
 Other white folksingers, such as Guy Carawan, Joan Baez, Barbara Dane, took it up by way of showing solidarity with the growing movement and helping their audiences to identify with the struggles of the students in the south.
 Martin Luther King Jr. first heard it in the late 1950s.
-Other songs included "Joshua Fit the Battle of Jericho", a traditional spiritual about a man who brought down the city of Jericho against all odds, and "Free at Last," quoted by King at the end of his "I Have a Dream" speech at the March on Washington: "Free at last, free at last!
+Other songs included "Joshua Fit the Battle of Jericho", a traditional spiritual about a man who brought down the city of Jericho against all odds, and "Free at Last", quoted by King at the end of his "I Have a Dream" speech at the March on Washington: "Free at last, free at last!
 Thank God Almighty, we are free at last!"
 Other songs included "This Little Light of Mine" and "Oh, Freedom".

+"We Shall Not Be Moved" was another gospel song that served as a staple for the Freedom Singers.
+As a gospel song, the song produced both a "religious experience and a sense of community".
+The song was performed frequently across many notable venues, including Carnegie Hall.
+One of their most famous performances of the song took place on the steps of the Lincoln Memorial at the March on Washington in 1963.
+The song was sung from the same podium that Martin Luther King gave his famous "I Have a Dream" speech, prompting many of the marchers to join in song.
+"We Shall Not Be Moved", among other freedom songs, were also sung in moments of defeat.
+As a result, "We Shall Not Be Moved" is considered by many to be the "face" of the Civil Rights movement.

 Guy and Candie Carawan, two Freedom Movement activists who were also singing musicians, were responsible for popularizing "We Shall Overcome" by making sure that students at the Highlander Folk School left with powerful memories of the effect it had on any group.
 They were scholarly observers, chronicling the freedom songs of the 1960s, many of which were adaptations of older known songs.
 Through their residencies at Highlander they both brought their own culture to the students and learned an enormous amount of genuine American culture from them, which they in turn disseminated far beyond their Monteagle, Tennessee home.